Shannon attended the University of Colorado (CU) in

 In

-addition to her thesis project, Shannon is leading a
+addition to her thesis project, Shannon lead a

 study of marine debris ingestion in Wedge-tailed Shearwaters.

-In fall 2011, she was awarded a Nancy
+In fall 2011, she was awarded a NOAA Nancy